babalugats76/Model-Platformer/README.md

 # Platformer (Model)
-This model project is used to teach students the basic of Game Design; the Construct 2/3 game engines are featured.
+This model project is used to teach students the basics of Game Design; the Construct 2/3 game engines are featured.
 ## Software
 - Audacity (http://audacityteam.org/)
 - Audio Tool (https://www.audiotool.com/)